AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Tasks and Issues*

-When a user attempts to change the Planned Completion Date in the header of a task or issue, the date does not change and the user sees an error similar to the following:
+When a user attempts to change the [!UICONTROL Planned Completion Date] in the header of a task or issue, the date does not change and the user sees an error similar to the following:

 `500: (Date that user is attempting to change to)/attask/api-internal/(object type)/(object ID)`